Freedom to Be a Crescent

 Most sickle cell patients want the space and freedom to be themselves, learn more about themselves and their condition, explore possibilities, and feel like everyone else.

-How can you support people with sickle cell if you don't have the disease?
+How can you support people with sickle cell?

 Instead of judging every move we make, you could join hands and help.
 Hold our hands as we test the waters and give us the chance and space to feel like a normal person.